Purchases made through links may earn us a small commission, at no extra cost to you.

 - The best time for Neets Bay bear viewing is late July through early September.

-- We paid $370.95 booking this excursion through the cruise line.
+- Here is where you can book this Ketchikan bear viewing tour.
 If you have your heart set on this excursion, we suggest you book your spot weeks in advance as it does sell out quickly.

 - After arriving at Neets Bay, it’s a 1/2 kilometre walk on a well maintained nature trail to the bear viewing area.